wellbe777/cust-support-bot/README.md

-A modern customer support chatbot built with Django 5.2 backend, Google Gemini AI, and Vue with Vite as frontend.
+A modern customer support chatbot with customer support context and instructions for Google Gemini AI built with Django 5.2 backend and Vue with Vite as frontend.

 Customer support page
 ![Customer support page](images/Cust-supp1.png)